 OziExplorer maps, TrekBuddy maps/atlases, Garmin JNX & IMG/GMAP maps, TwoNav RMaps, MBTiles, KMZ maps, AlpineQuest AQM maps, Locus/OsmAnd/RMaps SQLite maps, Mapsforge maps, BSB charts, ENC charts, QCT maps, GEMF maps, Osmdroid SQLite maps, Orux maps and GeoTIFF and World-File georeferenced images are supported by GPXSee.

 You may easily create offline atlases from online map services by using Mobile Atlas Creator (MOBAC).

-All of the supported formats with waypoints capability - GPX, KML, TCX, NMEA and Garmin CSV - can be loaded either as data files or as POI files.
+All of the supported formats with waypoints capability - GPX, KML, TCX, NMEA, CUP, WPT, LOC, GeoJSON and Garmin GPI & CSV - can be loaded either as data files or as POI files.
 When a file is opened as a POI file, only waypoints reasonable near the tracks/waypoints of the loaded data files are displayed.

 To make GPXSee load a POI file automatically on startup, add the file to the